 Finley - Hope is a very small town located in the state of North Dakota.
 With a population of 1,788 people and just one neighborhood, Finley - Hope is the 56th largest community in North Dakota.
-Finley - Hope has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Finley - Hope was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Finley - Hope isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Finley - Hope are a mix of both white- and blue-collar jobs.
 Overall, Finley - Hope is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Finley - Hope who work in management occupations (27.51%), sales jobs (8.25%), and office and administrative support (7.66%).